TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

   - Detailed documentation satisfies customer specifications and actively supports students, researchers, hobbyists, and the larger scientific community.
 Inclusion of comprehensive schematics, software and hardware manuals, and wiring diagrams ensures system replicability without the need for proprietary tools or specialized expertise.
 Comprehensive documentation moves the TEC measurement device beyond a prototype, becoming a replicable open-source platform for broader adoption. \[1, 9\]
 - The chosen design shall meet all applicable ITU standards
   - Constraint originates from customer specification and compliance with ITU standards, which prohibit unauthorized transmission within GNSS bands.
 Therefore, the system shall operate exclusively as a passive receiver. \[1\]
+  - Radio Regulations, Vol. I, Section 5: Frequency Allocations define the GNSS bands as space-to-Earth passive services, meaning no intentional radiation is allowed from user equipment [5].
 - The chosen design shall operate for short-range wireless communication within approved ISM bands and comply with the applicable regional standards for chosen frequencies.
   - Constraint originates from customer specifications, including a server-based system to remotely analyze TEC data.
-- The chosen design shall meet IPx4 waterproofing standards, thermal protection guidelines, and have the capability to be safely mounted.
+- The chosen design shall meet IPx4 splash resistant waterproofing standards, thermal protection guidelines, and have the capability to be safely mounted.
   - Environmental and safety constraints stem from engineering ethics and public safety standards, requiring IPx4 waterproofing, thermal protection, and secure mounting to prevent damage or injury during operation. \[10\]
+  - IEC 60529:2021 specifies the IP rating system in Clause 4 for environmental protection.
+It lists test paremeters that involve splashing water from all directions for 5 minutes and the varification of sealed conectors [10].

 &nbsp; &nbsp; &nbsp; &nbsp;In summary, the specifications, requirements, and constraints established by Team 6 form a foundational design framework, ensuring the TEC measurement system achieves scientific credibility and practical implementation.
 Each requirement spanning GNSS signal processing and antenna choice to data storage, power autonomy, and environmental durability, has been developed through careful alignment with customer expectations, existing industry standards, and ethical engineering practices.
 Collectively, these constraints guarantee the device will operate as a scientifically valid, robust, and sustainable research instrument.